mortazavilab/Topyfic/workflow/snakemake/README.md

 3. **n_topics**
    - Contains list of number of initial topics you wish to train model base on them
-   - list of int: [5, 10, 15, 20, 25, 30, 35, 40, 45, 50]
+   - list of int: `[5, 10, 15, 20, 25, 30, 35, 40, 45, 50]`

 4. **organism**
    - Indicate spices which will be used for downstream analysis
    - Example: human or mouse

+5. **workdir**
+   - Directory to put the outputs
+   - Make sure to have write access.
+   - It will create one folder per dataset.

-5. **train**
+6. **train**
    - most of the item is an input of `train_model()`
    - n_runs: number of run to define rLDA model (default: 100)
    - random_states: list of random state, we used to run LDA models (default: range(n_runs))
-   - workdir: directory of train outputs. make sure to have write access.

-6. **top_model**
+7. **top_model**
-   - workdir: directory of topModel outputs. make sure to have write access.
    - n_top_genes (int): Number of highly-variable genes to keep (default: 50)
    - resolution (int): A parameter value controlling the coarseness of the clustering.
 Higher values lead to more clusters. (default: 1)
    - max_iter_harmony (int): Number of iteration for running harmony (default: 10)
    - min_cell_participation (float): Minimum cell participation across for each topic to keep them, when is `None`, it will keep topics with cell participation more than 1% of #cells (#cells / 100)

-7. **merging**
-   - workdir: directory of merged outputs. make sure to have write access.
-   - only if you have multiple adata input
+8. **merge**
+   - Indicate if you want to also get a model for all data together.

 ### 3. Run snakemake

-First run it with -n to make sure the steps that it plans to run are reasonable.
+First run it with `-n` to make sure the steps that it plans to run are reasonable.
-After it finishes, run the same command without the -n option.
+After it finishes, run the same command without the `-n` option.

 `snakemake -n`

-for slurm:
+For SLURM:

 ```
 snakemake \
--j 200 \
+-j 1000 \
---latency-wait 120 \
+--latency-wait 300 \
 --use-conda \
 --rerun-triggers mtime \
 --executor cluster-generic \
 --cluster-generic-submit-cmd \
 "sbatch -A model-ad_lab \
-  --partition=standard \
+  --partition=highmem \
   --cpus-per-task 16 \
   --mail-user=nargesr@uci.edu \
   --mail-type=START,END,FAIL \
   --time=72:00:00" \
--n
+-n \
+-p \
+--verbose
 ```
+highmem
+standard

+Development hints: If you ran to any error `-p --verbose` would give you more detail about each run and will help you to debug your code.

 ### 4. Further downstream analysis